pedrom34/ZoteroPortable-dev-repo/README.md

 Another solution is to use the [official PortableApps.org platform](https://portableapps.com/download) and install Zotero from the app store.

+## Custom profile folder:

+Some users want to use a custom profile folder (see [#24](https://github.com/pedrom34/ZoteroPortable-dev-repo/issues/24)).
+This is possible with Zotero, but with ZoteroPortable, this possibility is limited by the ZoteroPortable.ini file.
+I don't recommend changing this file.
+However, if you know what you are doing, you can modify the line [3](https://github.com/pedrom34/ZoteroPortable-dev-repo/blob/fbfa5a9cdebdf48e15c26f8f06af259c722456f7/App/AppInfo/Launcher/ZoteroPortable.ini#L3) in the ZoteroPortable.ini file to specify the folder of your choice.

 Versions history:
 ----
 [See here](changelog.md).